slavishchenko/sef/README.md

 ******
 This was my first _"big"_ Python project. <br>
-It was good practice for writing conditional logic and getting input from users. <br> Also, for this project, I had to learn how to register users, encrypt/decrypt passwords, as well as, basic SQL.
+It was a good practice for writing conditional logic and getting input from users. <br> Also, for this project, I had to learn how to register users, encrypt/decrypt passwords, as well as, basic SQL.